VikParuchuri/boston-python-ml/index.md

 ```

-In this very simple case, we have just made each word a token (similar to *string.split(' ')*).
+Each word is now a token (similar to *string.split(' ')*).

-Tokenization where n-grams are extracted is also useful.
-N-grams are sequences of words.
-So a 2-gram would be two words together.
+Can also extract sequences of words (n-grams).
 This allows the bag of words model to have some information about word ordering.

 --- .class #id

 ## Bag of words model

 * The bag of words model is a common way to represent documents in matrix form.
-* We construct an *nxt* document-term matrix, where *n* is the number of documents, and *t* is the number of unique terms.
+* Construct an *nxt* document-term matrix, where *n* is the number of documents, and *t* is the number of unique terms.
 * Each column represents a unique term, and each cell *i,j*  represents how many of term *j* are in document *i*.
-  * We are using a simple term frequency bag of words.
-Other techniques, such as term frequency - inverse document frequency (tf-idf) would have something other than just counts in the cells.
+  * We are using term frequency.
+Could also use tf-idf.

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)